alexjvr1/VelocityUCL/ATLAS/recal_tests.md

 -> Difficult to compare with only 2 species

+## Conclusion

+We'll use the median estimate from any samples that have run as a recal for samples that do not run to completion.
+We'd like to base this on data from at least 5 samples per lane.

 ## Estimates of recal:

 I'm estimating pooled and mean recal from the modern populations for C3, D3 and E3.